TheLazyGeekGuy/DIY-Waves-Soundgrid-Server/README.md

 ### WIP
-- HP Elitedesk 400 G7 i5 10500 : CPU or lan recognition failed
+- HP Elitedesk 400 G7 i5 10500 : NIC Intel® I219LM recognition failed

 ### Failed to work and will never be ...